edgedb/edgedb/docs/edgeql/funcops/set.rst

     By default backward links don't infer any type information beyond the fact that it's an :eql:type:`Object`.
-To ensure that this path specifically reaches ``Issue`` the type filter operator must be used:
+To ensure that this path specifically reaches ``Issue`` the type intersection operator must be used:

     .. code-block:: edgeql

         SELECT User.<owner[IS Issue];

-        # With the use of type filter it's possible to refer to
+        # With the use of type intersection it's possible to refer to
         # specific property of Issue now:
         SELECT User.<owner[IS Issue].title;